 The NRC staff completed and documented its review of the licensee's reevaluated seismic hazard in a staff assessment (Reference 5.9).
-In order to complete its response to the 50.54(f) letter, the licensee submitted a high frequency evaluation and a SFP evaluation for Susquehanna (Reference 5.19).
-An audit was not needed.
-The NRC reviewed the applicable evaluation submittals (Reference 5.21) and confirmed that Susquehanna met the limited high frequency criteria of the high frequency application guidance (Reference 5.14) and the criteria of the SFP Evaluation Guidance Report (Reference 5.15) and that no additional seismic evaluations were needed in response to the 50.54(f) letter.
+In order to complete its response to the 50.54(f) letter, the licensee submitted a high frequency evaluation and a SFP evaluation for LaSalle (Reference 5.19).
+An audit was not required (Reference 5.20).
+The NRC reviewed the high frequency and SFP submittals (Reference 5.21) and confirmed that LaSalle met the limited high frequency criteria (Reference 5.14) and the criteria of the SFP Evaluation Guidance Report (Reference 5.15) and that no additional seismic evaluations were needed in response to the 50.54(f) letter.

 Because the staff's reviews were completed prior to when the final MBDBE rule was approved, the NRC staff, using the process discussed in the seismic binning letter (Reference 5.22), re-visited these conclusions considering the final approved MBDBE rule.
-The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory actions are required for Susquehanna.
+The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory actions are required for LaSalle.

 The NRC staff reviewed the information provided and, as documented in the staff assessments (References 5.9 and 5.21), concluded that the licensee provided sufficient information in response to Enclosure 1 of the 50.54(f) letter.
-The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Susquehanna.
+The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for LaSalle.
 No further information related to the reevaluated seismic hazard is required.